Black Pepper Angus Steak

 Ingredients needed

-• Angus steak.
-Slice your steak across the grain so the beef won’t turn out gummy or chewy.
+• Angus sirloin steak.
+Slice your steak across the grain so the beef won’t have a chewy texture.

 • Dry sherry.
 A popular cooking wine used in Asian-inspired dishes.
-If you don’t have any on hand, you can use apple cider vinegar or white vinegar.
+If you don’t have any on hand or don’t want to use alcohol, use apple cider vinegar or white vinegar.

 • Beef broth.
-Choose a good quality beef broth, not bouillon cubes.
+Choose a good quality beef broth (or chicken stock), not bouillon beef cubes.

 • Sugar.
 Just a pinch to balance out the salty and strong flavors.

 • Black pepper.
 The key ingredient.
-Always freshly grind the pepper.
+Use freshly ground black pepper if at all possible.

 • Vegetables.
-Red and green bell peppers, onions, and garlic.
+I used red bell peppers, green bell peppers, yellow onion, and garlic.

 • Oil.
 Choose an oil with a high smoke point, like peanut oil or vegetable oil.